spacemoose/backend-coding-challenge/README.md

 This submission represents my "learning by doing" efforts today.
 Most of my DB experience is pretty far back in the rear-view mirror, so some of the questions, doubts and decisions I made might be a bit naive.
 I wanted to do an initial commit today to meet the deadline, but if my family obligations let me I might continue to work on it over the weekend.
 Should I do so, I'll leave it to you whether you want to consider the later additions.

+Update:  I found a couple hours this weekend and got more of it working, although I think is probably a terrible hack, necessitated by the fact that I couldn't get the desired output using relationships on the required & optional skills association tables.
+Checkout the git commit from Friday if you want to be strict on the deadline.

-Regarding the selection criteria, I can only ask that you consider this as an indication of how quickly (or not) I can learn the necessary tech stack.
+Regarding your evaluation of my skills:  I can only ask that you consider this as an indication of how quickly (or not) I can learn the necessary tech stack.
 I do of course have other skills & expertise I bring to the table.

 In case you find yourself asking wtf in places, here are a few bullet points that might clarify my thought process: